 - desk fan

-As you can see, the more words you have per keyword, the better you get at narrowing down exactly what people are looking for.
+As you can see, the more words you have per keyword, the better you get at narrowing down exactly what people are looking for; “desk” isn’t specific.

 But don’t just add them to your ad group.
 Make sure your ad copy and landing page match too.

-Did you know that your Quality Score isn’t actually reflective of the keyword you’re bidding on?
+Did you know that your Quality Score doesn’t reflect the keyword you bid on?

-Account History Performance – Did you know that people used to sell old and empty Google Ads accounts, because people thought having an AdWords account from 2002 was a sure way to beat everyone else?
+Did you know that people used to sell old and empty Google Ads accounts because people thought having an AdWords account from 2002 was a sure way to beat everyone else?

-Not to be confused with your root domain, like abc.com, your display URL (abc.com/this-is-it) is an official component of Quality Score as revealed by Google.
+Not to be confused with your root domain, like yoursite.com, your display URL (yoursite.com/this-is-it) is an official component of Quality Score as revealed by Google.

-This means that your root domain, and any other display URL you have in your account, all have their own historical impression and click performance kept in a log.
+This means that your root domain, and any other display URL you have in your account, all have their own historical impression and click performance log.

-Your Quality Score can increase or decrease depending on how well your ads have been performing on mobile, desktop, and tablets.
+Your Quality Score goes up or down depending on how well your ads perform on mobile, desktop, and tablets.

-There can also be a difference in performance based on the type of mobile devices (Samsung vs. iPhone) and operating systems (Android vs iOS).
+Performance also differs based on the type of mobile device (Samsung vs. iPhone) and operating system (Android vs. iOS).

 This fact was confirmed by Frederick Vallaeys in the post we mentioned earlier, in which he states that Quality Scores on different devices do not affect each other.